-(12) Day of Hearing
+(12) The Day of the Hearing

 - a.
 Attendance: Each party may be accompanied. - b.
 Non-attendance: In the event of non-attendance by one party or both parties the Tribunal will make such decision as is appropriate based on the information given to them (paragraph 3c refers). - c.
-No evidence to be given on oath (paragraph 2b refers). - d.
+No evidence will be given on oath (paragraph 2b refers). - d.
 Broad outline of order of proceedings: - Introduction - Presentation of evidence followed by questions and discussion - Both parties then leave to allow Tribunal members to discuss case - Tribunal's conclusion